OWLUnion/Library/docs/en/wiki/OWL-Square.md

 ## How to enter OWL Square

-You can join the OWL Square QQ group chat through the group number 673131032.
+You can join the OWL Square QQ group with group number `924303827`.

 ## Community Convention